- Research article

 It also may be noted that the software classified majority of the patients (over 85%) instantly upon the completion of standard tests (spirometry and IOS), without a single failure.

-Confusion matrix for performance of implemented algorithm.
+Full confusion matrix for performance of implemented algorithm is presented in table 5.

 The best and final results are achieved only after completing the entire process of classification of disease, i.e. after obtaining a complete dynamic assessment of the patient.